straubt1/tfx/README.md

   - [ ] `delete`, deletes a policy set
   - [ ] `assign`, assigns a WS(s) to the policy set

+## Contributing

+Thank you for your interest in contributing!

+_Contributing guide coming soon_

 ## References